StanleyParkVan.com - The most information about Stanley Park in Vancouver, B.C., Canada

-The Vancouver Rowing Club is the oldest sports club in Vancouver.
-The building was built in 1910-1911.
 The club is not just for rowing, but also field hockey, rugby, yachting, and the best sport of all "social"!

-The Vancouver Rowing Clubs offers Social and Fitness Memberships which include use of the weight room and exercise facility, change room and shower facility, access to the Trophy lounge, watching sports events on satellite TV in the Carver Room, BBQs on the patio, club and social events, preferred rates on private bookings of the club's facilities.
+The Vancouver Rowing Clubs offers Social and Fitness Memberships which include use of the weight room, exercise facility, change room and shower facility, access to the Trophy lounge, watching sports events on satellite TV in the Carver Room, BBQs on the patio, club and social events, preferred rates on private bookings of the club's facilities.

 The plaque says: